Artificial Intelligence course structure

 You’ll learn to:

-• Understand the fundamental principles and key algorithms of natural language processing
+• Demonstrate knowledge of the fundamental principles of natural language processing.

 Artificial Intelligence Systems Engineering (10 credits)